k-mack/k-mack.github.io/content/post/20240128-nix-develop.md

 After learning how to use `nix shell` to drop into a development environment for this blog, the next logical step seemed to write a flake that codified this and would allow me to simply type `nix develop`.
-`nix shell` solved the initial problem for me, but it installs whatever version of Hugo is found in `nix-unstable`.
+`nix shell` solved the initial problem for me, but it installs whatever version of Hugo is found in the `nixpkgs-unstable` branch.
-I want to install the same version of Hugo as the one I use for CI to create the blog before it is published.
+I want to always install the same version of Hugo as the one I use for CI to create the blog before it is published.

-The Hugo package in Nix is derived using `buildGoModule`, which makes sense since Hugo is an application.
+The Hugo package in Nix is derived using `buildGoModule`, which makes sense since Hugo is Go application.
 All I needed to do was to tweak the version and `fetchFromGitHub` attributes within the function.

 My initial attempt at this was to use